 When to refinance your student loans

 • You have a solid credit score.
-Your credit score is one of the biggest determiners in whether you should consider refinancing.
+Your credit score is one of the biggest determining factors in whether you should consider refinancing.
 The higher your credit score, the more likely you are to qualify for the lowest interest rate available.
 If you don’t have great credit and can’t secure a lower interest rate than what you’re currently paying, you may want to look into alternative repayment plans.
-Check your credit history through AnnualCreditReport.com to see if you have any errors or bad marks that can get removed before applying for refinancing.
+Check your credit history through AnnualCreditReport.com to see if you have any errors or bad marks that can be removed before applying for refinancing.

 • You have private student loans.
 If you already have private student loans, you won’t lose any benefits through refinancing as you would with federal loans.
 Because of this, it’s usually best to start by refinancing your private loans.

 • You have a variable rate.
 While variable interest rates can be beneficial in low-rate environments, it may not be the right option for you in the long term.
-If interest rates start to rise, it could make sense to refinance your variable-rate loan into a fixed-rate loan in order to lock in a good interest rate.
+If interest rates start to rise, it could make sense to refinance your variable-rate loan into a fixed-rate loan to lock in a good interest rate.

 • You have many loans.
 Having many loans with different interest rates and due dates is hard to manage.
 Refinancing will pay off all of your existing loans, and then you’ll make one payment every month to your new loan.
 With most lenders, you can also set up autopay, so you never have to worry about being late again.

 • You meet the minimum balance requirements.
-A few lenders require a minimum loan balance to refinance, which could be as high as $10,000.
+Many lenders require a minimum loan balance to refinance, which could be as high as $10,000.
 It’s important to look for lenders that meet your qualifications just as much as you meet theirs.
 If you still have a large loan balance, your loans will likely qualify for refinancing.

 • You have a degree.
 For many lenders, you’ll need to have a degree to be eligible to refinance.
 Some require an associate degree, while others require a bachelor’s degree or higher.
 Some specify that a degree isn’t required.
 Before deciding to refinance with a certain lender, check that you meet the eligibility requirements.